It will only take 8 minutes to read this post!

 Two Teams of young students go head to head in a tense battle of character meaning, pronunciation and writing skills!
 Perfect for students of Chinese who want something different and interesting to test their Chinese!

-Sadly it seems that this show only lasted two season, but well worth a watch!
+Sadly it seems that this show only lasted two seasons, but well worth a watch!

 Similar to spelling bees hosted in the USA.